TheIoTLearningInitiative/CodeLabs/Kaminaljuyu/documentation/EnvironmentalProtectionAgency.md

 ## Additional Factors

 - Reliability of the manufacturing
-   - many are produced in batches
+   - Many are produced in batches
 - Data communications
 - Ease of operation
 - Power draw
 - Lifetime of sensor
-  - some likely to fail within 1 year
+  - Some likely to fail within 1 year

 # EPA